-A total of 5 contributions, not including cross-checks, are identified relating to AHG10, and summarized in the following sections.
+A total of 8 contributions, not including cross-checks, are identified relating to AHG10, and summarized in the following sections.

-It is noted that some of the mandates of AHG8 are related to test conditions and encoder optimization, so some of the contribution relating to AHG8 can also be of interest for AHG10.

 Adaptive resolution

 JVET-AE0104 - AHG10: GOP-based RPR encoder control using parallel resolution encoding

 This contribution proposes multi-pass GOP-based adaptive resolution across full-resolution and 4/5, 2/3, and ½ reduced resolutions, using a rate-distortion cost based on squared error (=PSNR).
 The reported BD-rate difference in RA class A (using CTC QPs) are about -1.5% when compared to regular full-resolutions, and around -1% when compared to the current single-pass GOP-based RPR technique implemented in the VTM.
 When adding a lower quality point on top of the CTC QPs (QP=42 for UHD), gain increases compared to regular coding, but decreases compared to current GOP-based RPR.
 Gains are generally lower for lower resolutions and for LD and AI configurations.